samjmccormick/samjmccormick.github.io/README.md

 This is also my first README, in case that isn't obvious, so please refrain from anything other than glowing praise.

-So this will consist of an html sheet, a CSS style sheet, and I guess maybe javascript once I learn what that is.
+So this will consist of an html sheet, a CSS style sheet, and I guess maybe a javascript sheet once I learn what that is.

 The goals of the website are as follows: